hughmancoder/Distributed-Weather-Server/README.md

 # Distributed weather Server

-Author: Hugh Signoriello
-Technologies: Java, Maven, Junit, Gson
+Built with: Java, Maven, Junit and Gson

 ## Table of Contents